 Basically, Romans 2:13 says the doers of the law of YHVH will be justified.
 For not the hearers of the law are just in the sight of God, but the doers of the law (of YHVH) will be justified.

-Romans 3:20 teaches that the works of the law of sin and death (disobedience to the law of YHVH) do not bring justification.
-Therefore by the deeds of the law (of sin and death) no flesh will be justified in His sight, for by the law (of YHVH) is the knowledge of sin.
+Romans 3:20 teaches that the works of the law do not bring justification.
+Therefore by the deeds of the law no flesh will be justified in His sight, for by the law (of YHVH) is the knowledge of sin.
+This seems to indicate the opposite of what was said in Romans 2:13.

 If we were ever in doubt, Paul underscores that the law of YHVH is not abolished in Romans 3:31: Do we then make void the law (of YHVH) through faith?
 Certainly not!
 On the contrary, we establish the law.